The Block 803 Waimanu

 No analysis available

-19 of 20 current listings include the TRACHU amenity checkbox, indicating the building likely has a trash chute.
-However, none of the public remarks explicitly state 'trash chute', 'garbage chute', or 'refuse chute' (remarks only mention 'garbage disposal' appliances), so the support is from consistent MLS amenities entries across multiple listings rather than direct textual confirmation.
+19 out of 20 current MLS listings for 803 Waimanu include the TRACHU amenity checkbox, indicating the building likely has a trash/garbage chute.
+None of the public remarks explicitly mention a "trash chute", "garbage chute", or "refuse chute", so confirmation is based on consistent amenity entries across multiple agents rather than explicit remarks; evidence is moderately strong but implied.

 No analysis available